bschreck/deep.sh/docs/customization.rst

 ==============================
-Updating and customizing xonsh
+Updating and customizing deepsh
 ==============================

-Updating xonsh
+Updating deepsh
 ==============

-How to update xonsh depend on the install method.
+How to update deepsh depend on the install method.

-**xonsh installed via pip**
+**deepsh installed via pip**

-If you have installed via pip (possibly into a virtual environment), then you can update xonsh from within itself with the following
+If you have installed via pip (possibly into a virtual environment), then you can update deepsh from within itself with the following
 command:

 .. code-block:: console

-   @ xpip install --upgrade xonsh
+   @ xpip install --upgrade deepsh

-``xpip`` (note the "x" at the  beginning of ``xpip``) is a predefined alias pointing to the ``pip`` command associated with the Python executable running this xonsh.
+``xpip`` (note the "x" at the  beginning of ``xpip``) is a predefined alias pointing to the ``pip`` command associated with the Python executable running this deepsh.

-**xonsh installed via a package manager**
+**deepsh installed via a package manager**

-If you have installed via a package manager, it is recommended to update xonsh through the  package manager's appropriate command.
+If you have installed via a package manager, it is recommended to update deepsh through the  package manager's appropriate command.
 For example, on macOS if you have installed via homebrew, you should update like this:

 .. code-block:: console

-   $ brew upgrade xonsh
+   $ brew upgrade deepsh

-Customizing xonsh - How do I...
+Customizing deepsh - How do I...
 ===============================

 .. _change_theme: